UnCoqui/TA100-GitFlowWebsite/7_PullRequestReview.md

 - Its ok to use emojis to clarify tone.
 Compare "👌 Good job 👍” to “Good job.”

 ## Did you get a Change Request?
-If someone requested a change to your pull request you can view their request here:
+If someone requested a change to your pull request, navigate to your pull request and open it.
+You can view their change request here:

 <img src="images/pullRequestChange.jpg" width="60%" length="60%">